 As to how far in advance you should prepare for particular government exams, interviews or reference checks, it’s up to you.
 Some of our clients like to prepare early to allow for extended time to consider what the study materials and coaching covered; others prefer to wait until close to the critical day so that the advice provided in the study materials or in the personal coaching is fresh.

-How does your company know what the federal government is looking for on multiple-choice tests, at interviews, in reference checks and in other recruitment procedures such as statements of interest, resumés and cover letters?
+How does your company know what the federal government is looking for on multiple-choice tests, at interviews, in reference checks and in other recruitment procedures such as online applications and resumés?

 We have coached people for entry and promotion exercises for longer than many of those carrying out these processes in government staffing operations.
-We take government tests every year to stay current, and we update study materials accordingly.
+We take the entrance exams every year to stay current, and we update our study materials accordingly.

 Our preparation is based on four things:

-thorough analysis of recruitment and promotion processes for 25+ years
+thorough analysis and knowledge of government of recruitment and promotion processes for 25+ years

 consultations with senior government executives, informed staff and interviewers